broadinstitute/sparklespray/README.md

 # Sparkle Spray: Easy submission of batch jobs to google compute engine

-Sparkle spray, or "sparkles" for short, is a command line tool to make it easy to submit adhoc batch jobs for execution on GCE instances.
+Sparkle spray, or "sparkles" for short, is a command line tool to make it easy to submit adhoc batch jobs for execution on the cloud on the Google Cloud Platform.

 # Getting started: